Sausage and Mash with Onion Gravy

 We used to get our sausages from one of the most famous sausage shops in the South of England: Kennedy’s.

 Sadly Kennedy’s went bust a bit more than 10 years ago under competition from the supermarkets and rising costs.
 Their sausages were just fantastic and difficult to match in taste.

-These days however you can still get some tasty sausages in the good supermarkets if you shop around, or perhaps your local butcher does his own?
+These days however you can still get some tasty sausages in the good supermarkets if you shop around, but probably your local butcher does his own?

 In England you will find a wide variety of flavoured English sausages: pork and leek, pork and spring onion, pork and apple, Cumberland sausage, honey and mustard, pork and thyme, garlic and basil, to name but a few.

 And then there is venison sausage, beef sausage, chicken sausage.
 The combinations are endless for a variety of sausage dishes.

 I recommend finding a flavour you like which will greatly enhance your eating pleasure.
 In these photos, we had a mix of pork and spring onion and Cumberland sausages, from our local Tescos which were very tasty.

 This recipe below is really just for cooking the sausage and making the bangers and mash gravy.